Bengal govt presents Rs 3.21-lakh crore budget; incentives for EVs, tax sops for tea | Business

 Bhattacharya, who was given independent charge of the finance portfolio as minister of state just a few days back, listed a series of steps the state was taking to attract industry including developing one of the world’s largest coal block at Deocha Pachami and a new deep sea port at Tajpur and expanding the reach of Kolkata’s IT hub at its New Town Rajarhat suburb.

-Dr Pronab Sen, noted economist and former Chairman of the National Statistical Commission told PTI, “We have seen previous government’s trying to attract IT investments into Kolkata … hopefully if this government can get it’s act together in all respects the city has a lot of potential” given its cost advantages and pool of IT talent.
+Dr Pronab Sen, noted economist and former Chairman of the National Statistical Commission told PTI, “We have seen previous governments trying to attract IT investments into Kolkata … hopefully if this government can get it’s act together in all respects, this can happen as the city has a lot of potential” given its cost advantages and pool of IT talent.

 Revenue receipts have been pegged at Rs 1,98,047 crore, while the state government proposes to raise public debt to the tune of Rs 1,14,958 crore.